Hitachi Data Systems made several major announcements recently.

 HiCommand Management Framework

 The HiCommand Management Framework is an expansion of the Hitachi HiCommand Device Manager and represents the Company's competitive response to EMC's ControlCenter/Open Edition.
-Hitachi Data Systems states that it is based on industry standards including
+Hitachi Data Systems states that it is based on industry standards including the Common Information Model (CIM) and the extensible Markup Language (XML).
+As illustrated in Figure 1, it also utilizes a CIM and Simple Object Access Protocol (SOAP) based messaging bus for communication between the components.

 It will consist of three main components.
 The HiCommand server can reside on any Windows NT/2000 or Sun Solaris server and connects to the storage system.
 The HiCommand browser is an intuitive Java-based GUI that can be accessed from anywhere.
 A command line interface (CLI) is also available.
 The HiCommand host agents will reside on storage-attached servers and provide information on storage utilization and LUN capacity to the HiCommand server.